Difference Between Strong AI and Weak AI: A Comparison Guide

 Key features that would define a strong AI include:

-• Consciousness and Understanding: This is a debated aspect, but strong AI in the purest sense implies that the AI has a mind of its own, it experiences awareness, understands context, and has intentionality.
-In other words, it wouldn’t just output responses based on patterns; it would actually comprehend meanings and possibly even have emotions or creativity akin to a human.
+- Consciousness and Understanding: This is a debated aspect, but strong AI in the purest sense implies that the AI has a mind of its own, it experiences awareness, understands context, and has intentionality.
+In other words, it wouldn’t just output responses based on patterns; it would actually comprehend meaning and possibly even exhibit emotions or creativity akin to a human’s.

 It’s important to clarify that strong AI does not exist as of today – at least not yet.
-All the impressive AI systems we see till now are still narrow AI.
+All the impressive AI systems we have seen so far are still narrow AI.
 Strong AI remains theoretical.

 Key Differences Between Weak AI and Strong AI